CRA Mileage Reimbursement Guide

 The simplified logbook method lets you keep a full logbook for one year to establish a base year’s use of your vehicle.
-You will have to record the same details as for the full logbook for the first year, and from then on will be able to use 3 months of your full logbook to estimate the business usage of your car in the following years so long as your driving remains within 10% of the three-month sample you've chosen.
+You will have to record the same details as for the full logbook for the first year, and from then on you will be able to use any three-month period of your full logbook to estimate the business usage of your car in the following years so long as your driving remains within 10% of the three-month sample you've chosen.
 You will still need to collect all receipts of your car expenses throughout the year.

 You are required to keep your CRA mileage records for six years from the date of your tax return submission.